-Integrate transportation into land use decisions, with consideration of the need for mass transit to be viable, and paying attention to the commuting needs of residents and workers; and,
+Integrate transportation into land use decisions, with consideration for the need for mass transit, and attention to the commuting needs of residents and workers; and,

 In a recent Pew Research Center survey, 7% of U.S. adults said they currently have an electric or hybrid vehicle, and 39% said they were very or somewhat likely to seriously consider buying an electric vehicle.
 As of 2020, nearly 1.8 million EVs were registered in the U.S., more than three times as many as in 2016.
 But the U.S. represents only 17% of the world’s 10.2 million EV owners.
-China has 44% (4.5 million), and Europe’s has 3.2 million for 31%.
+China has 44% (4.5 million), and Europe has 3.2 million for 31%.
 California has by far the highest share of EVs of any U.S. state.
-California also has led in building out charging stations, with about a third of the42,000 publicly accessible charging stations in the U.S.
+California is also a U.S. leader in building out charging stations, with about a third of the 42,000 publicly accessible charging stations in the U.S.

-After California decided in 2022 to require all new cars to be zero emissions by 2035, many of the seventeen states with vehicle emission standards tied to California’s rules may follow suit.
+After California decided in 2022 to require all new cars be zero emissions by 2035, many of the 17 states with vehicle emission standards tied to California’s rules may follow suit.

-More than 40 countries have pledged to phase out ICE (Internal Combustion Engine) vehicles before 2050.
-Globally, electric vehicle (EV) sales grew 80% in 2021, though this was only 7.2% of global car sales in 2021.
+More than 40 countries have pledged to phase out internal combustion engine vehicles before 2050.
+Globally, electric vehicle sales grew 80% in 2021, though this was only 7.2% of global car sales in 2021.

-The IEA in September 2022 recommended all new ICE vehicles be banned by 2035.
-It said electric vehicles need to increase globally from the current one per cent to between 20 and 25 per cent by 2030, with 60 per cent of new cars sold needing to be net-zero.
+The International Energy Agency (IEA) in September 2022 recommended all new internal combustion engine vehicles be banned by 2035.
+IEA said electric vehicles need to increase globally from the current one per cent to between 20 and 25 per cent by 2030, with 60 per cent of new cars sold needing to be net-zero.

-However, while no greenhouse gas emissions directly come from EVs, they run on electricity that presently in largely still produced from fossil fuels in many parts of the world.
+However, while no greenhouse gas emissions come directly from EVs, they run on electricity that is presently still largely produced from fossil fuels in many parts of the world.
 Energy is also used to manufacture the vehicle – and, in particular, the battery.

 Around half of the emissions from battery production come from the electricity used in manufacturing and assembling the batteries.
 Producing batteries in regions with relatively low-carbon electricity or in factories powered by renewable energy, as will be the case for the batteries used in the Tesla Model 3, can substantially reduce battery emissions.

-A possible positive trend is that young people these days have been less interested in buying cars.
+One possible positive trend is that younger people have been less interested in buying cars.
 Many are attracted to an urban lifestyle where walking, mass transit and bicycling are the preferred transportation, as well as the growing concept of ride sharing.
-High student debt also discourages making large capital investments like buying cars.
+High student debt also discourages the large capital investment required to buy an automobile.

-Challenges facing the expanded use of electric cars include length of trips on a single charge, initial price, customer acceptance, charging infrastructure, chip shortages, battery shortages (and cost), and reliance on rare earth materials (discussed in renewable energy chapter).
-The average price for a new EV in the U.S. in February 2022 was $60,054 compared to $45,596 for a non-EV.
+Challenges facing the expanded use of electric cars include the length of trips on a single charge, the initial price, customer acceptance, charging infrastructure, chip shortages, battery shortages (and cost), and their reliance on rare earth materials (discussed in the renewable energy chapter).
+The average price for a new EV in the U.S. in February 2022 was $60,054 compared to $45,596 for traditional vehicle.

-There are presently far fewer charging stations compared to gas stations and they can be hard to find (though apps help you locate them).
-The cost of installation – from $2,500 for a slower charger to $35,800 for a fast charger – plus miscellaneous fees, such as permits and regulations, make charging stations an expensive investment.
-It can be a challenge to enable people to charge where they usually park, especially in urban areas with primarily on-street parking.
-People can charge their cars at home using a regular outlet, but it is much slower (though not a problem say to do it overnight).
+There are presently far fewer charging stations compared to gas stations and they can be hard to find (although apps can drivers locate them).
+The cost of installation – from $2,500 for a slower charger to $35,800 for a fast charger – plus miscellaneous fees such as permits and regulations, make charging stations an expensive investment.
+It can be a challenge to provide charging stations where they people usually park, especially in urban areas with primarily on-street parking.
+People can charge their cars at home using a regular outlet, but it is much slower (though not a problem if one does it overnight).

-Drivers remained are worried about how far they can travel in electric cars before their batteries run out.
-Most electric cars presently go about 100 miles on a single charge (though some go more than twice as long, and the average continues to increase).
+Many drivers remain worried about how far they can travel in electric vehicles before their batteries run out.
+Most presently go about 100 miles on a single charge (although some can more than double that distance and the average continues to increase).
 Unless you have access to a specialized charging station (which are expensive and in short supply), getting a full charge takes around eight hours.
-States and the federal government, including the 2022 climate budget bill (IRA), are investing in charging station infrastructure, though expansion remains slower than desired.
+States and the federal government, including the Inflation Reduction Act of 2022, are investing in charging station infrastructure, though expansion remains slower than desired.

 It costs less to use an electric vehicle compared to a car that runs on gas.
-On an annual basis, it costs between $300 to $400 to charge an electric vehicle, compared to $4,000 to $2000 for gas for ICE.
-Electric cars have fewer moving parts, meaning they won’t need many repairs compared to vehicles running on gas.
-Consumer Reports found drivers pay half as much to repair and maintain their vehicles, saving an average of $4,600 in repair and maintenance costs over the life of the vehicle compared with a gasoline-powered car.
+On an annual basis, it costs between $300 to $400 to charge an electric vehicle, compared to $4,000 to $2000 for gas for a traditional internal combustion engine vehicle.
+Electric cars have fewer moving parts, meaning less repairs.
+Consumer Reports found drivers pay half as much to repair and maintain their vehicles, saving an average of $4,600 over the life of the vehicle compared with a gasoline-powered car.

-The IRA expanded the federal tax credit for electric vehicles (up to $7,500) while adding one for used ($4,00) – but one still has to read the details (e.g., household income must be less than $300,000; car cost less than $55,000).
+The Inflation Reduction Act (IRA) expanded the federal tax credit for electric vehicles (up to $7,500) while adding one for used EVs ($4,000) – but the devil is in the details.
+For example, household income must be less than $300,000; and car cost less than $55,000.
 Many states also offer some form of credit for EVs.
 The IRA did remove the cap on the number of cars from each manufacturer that qualifies for the credit, while providing a way to take advantage of the full credit regardless of the amount of taxes you owe.
 The IRA also requires a percentage of the battery’s minerals and manufactured parts to be produced domestically.

 There is a growing movement, particularly in Europe, to promote car free cities.
-While it will reduce emissions, it also seeks to end the gridlock that many urban areas experience from cars.
-The effort picked up popular support when many communities made some streets car free so pedestrians could safely walk outside while reducing the danger of catching COVID.
+While it will reduce emissions, it also seeks to end the gridlock that many urban areas experience.
+The effort gained popular support when many communities made some streets car free during the COVID-19 pandemic.

 Paris has announced a ban on most cars driving through the city that will take effect in 2024, especially in major tourist areas.
 A main objective is to eliminate transit traffic, vehicles that pass through the area without stopping.
 The goal is to reduce traffic in the heart of Paris by at least half.

 Congestion pricing seeks to reduce the number of vehicles – and emissions – in high density areas of cities by charging a price or toll to enter the area, particularly at high volume periods.
-It seeks to shifting some rush hour travel to other transportation modes or to off-peak periods.
-Singapore was the first country to introduce congestion pricing on its urban roads in 1975.
-Others that have adopted it including London, Stockholm, Milan, and Gothenburg, Sweden.
-New York State approved it for NYC several years ago, but it is still finishing the federal approval process.
+It seeks to shift some rush hour travel to other transportation modes or to off-peak periods.
+Singapore was the first county to introduce congestion pricing in urban areas in 1975.
+Some cities that have since adopted it include London, Stockholm, Milan, and Gothenburg, Sweden.
+New York State approved it for New York City several years ago, but it is still in the federal approval process.

-Other Ways to Reduce the use of cars and other vehicles
+Reduce the Use of Cars and other Vehicles

-Below are suggestions that climate groups submitted to the NYS Climate Action Council on ways to reduce car and vehicle use.
+Below are suggestions that climate groups submitted to the New York State Climate Action Council on ways to reduce vehicle use.

-The groups pointed out that transportation planning should follow a prioritization of modes of transport to produce a sustainable transport system, namely:
+Climate groups also pointed out that transportation planning should follow a prioritization of modes of transport to produce a sustainable transport system, namely:

 – Walking and disabled access.